h3abionet/h3abionet16S/README.md

 **docker** - docker build files for QC, UPARSE and QIIME setup

-**workflows** - CWL workflows for running the 16S pipeline on a VM setup with the neccessary software.
+**workflows** - CWL workflows for running the 16S pipeline on a VM setup with the necessary software.
 Still in development.

 ![workflow](/h3abionet16S_CWL_workflow.png?raw=true "CWL workflow")

 **workflows-docker** - CWL workflows for the 16S pipeline to run on the Docker containers.
 Still in development.

-**automation** - scripts and info on setting up a OpenStack VM, setting up the necesarry docker files and running a CWL workflow.
+**automation** - scripts and info on setting up an OpenStack VM, setting up the necessary docker files and running a CWL workflow.